rcifw/rcifw.github.io/docs/software/jupyter-notebook.md

 > Note: You can request a fixed port number with: `--ServerApp.port=8888`

-Open an ssh tunnel from some port (the first 8888) on your local machine to whichever port jupyter is listening on (the second 8888) on the worker node (e.g. node31).
+Open an ssh tunnel from some port (the first 8888) on your local machine to whichever port jupyter is listening on (the second 8888) on the compute node (e.g. node31).

 ```
 [localuser@localmachine ~]$ ssh -L 8888:node31:8888 login3.chpc.wustl.edu